nononovak/otwadvent2019-ctfwriteup/day8_unmanaged.md

 ffffffffff600000-ffffffffff601000 r-xp 00000000 00:00 0                  [vsyscall]
 ```

-The next step is to analyze the heap memory we dumped, I found that the `dumpheap`, `dumpmt` (mt is MethodTable), and `dumpobj` were what we needed to explore what each memory object was.
+The next step is to analyze the heap memory we dumped.
+I found that the `dumpheap`, `dumpmt` (mt is MethodTable), and `dumpobj` were what we needed to explore what each memory object was.

 In the output above, we have the memory addresses for our allocated objects, so we'll use `dumpheap` to find those: